 Transfer from masters by research candidature

 Candidates who are enrolled in masters by research at this University and who are qualified for admission to the PhD program may apply to transfer to PhD candidature.
 A current incomplete masters or doctorate degree normally cannot contribute to meeting the eligibility requirements for admission to the PhD.

 Some PhD programs have compulsory coursework components and masters by research candidates are advised to check with their faculty and department for any conversion conditions and requirements.
 The University Handbook entry for the relevant PhD degree includes any compulsory coursework components.

-Candidates are encouraged to apply within six to 12 months of masters candidature and must lodge an Application for Conversion from Other Research Higher Degree Candidature to the Degree of Doctor of Philosophy.
+Candidates are encouraged to apply within six to 12 months of masters candidature and must lodge an Application and Confirmation of Candidature for Conversion from a Graduate Research Degree to the Degree of Doctor of Philosophy.
 This can be done with your proposed faculty or graduate school.

 Candidates who have completed six months or more of research for a masters by research may be admitted to confirmed PhD candidature.
 Candidates are required to undertake the same confirmation process as probationary PhD candidates (refer to Probationary status and confirmation of candidature).

 The PhD candidature will normally be regarded as a continuation of the same program of study, and the PhD commencement date will be backdated to the commencement date of the masters degree.
 International masters candidates should check that their visa and sponsored funding arrangements do not impose any restrictions on undertaking a PhD.